Buzatel-Iulian/QR-BAR-Code_Viewer/README.md

 a bit more challenging I also made a basic image viewer around it.

 As a note:
--no matter how clear the code might be represented in the image, there is a minimum resolution that pybar will be able to read;
+- no matter how clear the code might be represented in the image, there is a minimum resolution that pybar will be able to read;
--the way I implemented the zoom in function in this program is rather "brute forced" (it scales up the image), which means under certain conditions it tends to get pretty resource intensive for the thing it is actually doing.
+- the way I implemented the zoom in function in this program is rather "brute forced" (it scales up the image), which means under certain conditions it tends to get pretty resource intensive for the thing it is actually doing.
--at some point in the future I'd like to fix these issues and also add a Drag and Drop feature to the program.
+- at some point in the future I'd like to fix these issues and also add a Drag and Drop feature to the program.